 Given the success of object-oriented techniques in the software domain, it is appropriate to consider their inclusion in a hardware description language such as VHDL.
 We expect that the use of object-oriented techniques in hardware description languages will help designers manage complexity, improve their productivity, and improve the reliability of the design process.
+Indeed these expectations are expressed as requirements by the IEEE DASC OO-VHDL Study Group [6].
 However, object-oriented extensions should not be viewed as a panacea.
 Object-orientation focusses mainly on abstraction over data and the related operations, and does not address issues such as concurrency and communication.
 Successful extension of VHDL to support high-level modeling requires a broader review of these and other issues.